 As a gluten-free eater, it’s actually really helpful for me to have a set menu I can count on and often chains have more resources to dedicate to developing gluten-free recipes and training employees about cross-contamination procedures.

 Which is a really long-winded way of telling you that every year I REALLY look forward to the return of Panera Bread’s autumn squash soup.
 It’s got this gorgeous flavor profile with a delightful blend of spices and a velvety smooth texture that warms you with every bite.
-I LOVE it.
+It’s my absolute favorite in the cooler months!

 Since I can’t get it year-round, and I never know when the craving will strike, I’ve spent the last few falls and winters perfecting my Panera autumn squash soup copycat recipe.
 To me, it’s delightfully, truly like the real thing.
 There are a few little flavor tricks that make it different from our other butternut squash soup recipes, but it’s really super easy to put together.